Willow Smith

-Smith made her acting debut in 2007 in the film I Am Legend along with her father Will Smith, and later appeared in Kit Kittredge: An American Girl alongside Abigail Breslin.
-In 2010, Smith launched her music career with the platinum-certified single "Whip My Hair", which peaked at number 11 on the Billboard Hot 100.
-Smith later signed to her mentor Jay-Z's record label Roc Nation, becoming the youngest artist signed to the label, and released the single "21st Century Girl" the following year.
+Born and raised in Los Angeles, California, Smith made her acting debut in the 2007 film I Am Legend alongside her father, and later appeared in Kit Kittredge: An American Girl with Abigail Breslin.
+She embarked on a musical career with her 2010 single "Whip My Hair", which peaked at number 11 on the Billboard Hot 100.
+Prior, Smith signed with her mentor, Jay-Z's record label Roc Nation, becoming the label's youngest artist.
+The following year, she released the singles "21st Century Girl" and "Fireball" (featuring Nicki Minaj).

-Smith's debut album, Ardipithecus, was released in 2015.
-Its single "Wait a Minute!" was certified double platinum by the Recording Industry Association of America.
-Smith would later release her second album The 1st (2017), and her third album Willow (2019).
-Smith began co-hosting the Facebook Watch talk show Red Table Talk in 2018, which has earned her two NAACP Image Awards and two Daytime Emmy Award nominations.
-In 2021, Smith released her fourth album Lately I Feel Everything, which spawned the single "Transparent Soul", which was certified gold in the US.
-Later that year, she earned another top 40 entry on the Billboard Hot 100 with the single "Meet Me at Our Spot" as part of The Anxiety with Tyler Cole.
+Smith's debut studio album, Ardipithecus (2015) explored neo soul.
+It spawned the single "Wait a Minute!", which received double platinum certification by the Recording Industry Association of America (RIAA).
+Her second and third albums, The 1st (2017) and Willow (2019), followed after and were both critically praised.
+Her fourth album, Lately I Feel Everything (2021), marked her first entry on the Billboard 200 and spawned the single "Transparent Soul", which received gold certification by the RIAA.
+Later that year, she earned her second top 40 entry on the Billboard Hot 100 with her single "Meet Me at Our Spot", which she released as part of the duo the Anxiety with Tyler Cole.
+Smith's fifth album, Coping Mechanism (2022) marked her final release with Roc Nation, after which she signed with gamma. to release her sixth album, Empathogen (2024).

+In 2018, Smith began co-hosting the Facebook Watch talk show Red Table Talk with her mother Jada and grandmother Adrienne, which has earned two Daytime Emmy Award nominations.

 Early life

-Willow Camille Reign Smith was born on October 31, 2000, in Los Angeles, California.
+Smith was born on October 31, 2000, in Los Angeles, California.
 She is the daughter of the actress-musician Jada Pinkett Smith and actor-musician Will Smith.
 She has two older siblings: her brother Jaden Smith, an actor and musician, and her half-brother Willard Carroll "Trey" Smith III, an actor and DJ.
 Smith and her siblings are youth ambassadors for Project Zambi, which, in conjunction with Hasbro, provides assistance for Zambian children orphaned by AIDS.

 Smith attended Sierra Canyon School in Los Angeles.